OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 5. On the **Home** tab in Excel, choose the **Toggle Worksheet Protection** button.
 Note that most of the controls on the ribbon are disabled (and visually grayed-out) as seen in screenshot below.

 7. Choose a cell as you would if you wanted to change its content.
-Excel displays an error message saying that the worksheet is protected.
+Excel displays an error message indicating that the worksheet is protected.

 8. Choose the **Toggle Worksheet Protection** button again, and the controls are reenabled, and you can change cell values again.